 The more powerful 508s fall into groups 29 to 32 for the diesels and 28-34 for the petrols, while the plug-in hybrid falls into groups 31-33, depending on trim level.

 The Peugeot 508 has average residuals of 39% over 3 years and 36,000 miles, which isn’t bad when you consider that the family hatchback class is falling out of favour with new car buyers.
 In comparison, the Vauxhall Insignia Grand Sport and VW Passat score similarly over the same period.

 - 1Peugeot 508 reviewThe stylish and sporting Peugeot 508 is aiming to steal sales from more traditional models in the large saloon segment

-- 3MPG, CO2 and Running Costs - currently readingThe 1.5-litre diesel is the economy champion, but watch out for potentially high insurance costs
+- 3MPG, CO2 and Running Costs - currently readingPlug-in hybrid tech makes the 508 more relevant to company car users, but watch out for potentially high insurance costs.

 - 4Interior, design and technologyWith its svelte fastback styling, the Peugeot 508 stands out from the crowd and has an equally stylish interior